JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   * *by*: the name of the column to group by.
   * *action*: the aggregation function to be applied.
 The currently supported aggregations are 'sum', 'mean', 'max', 'min'.

+* ``delete_cols``: deletes columns from the tally.
+The keyarg to provide is *cols* which expects a list of column names to be deleted.

 More than one modifiers can be applied in series to a single tally.
 If your benchmark requires a new modifier, please refer to :ref:`add_tally_mod`.